+Biographies of Newton, for example, understandably focus more on physics than alchemy or theology.
+The impression we get is that his unerring judgment led him straight to truths no one else had noticed.
+How to explain all the time he spent on alchemy and theology?
+Well, smart people are often kind of crazy.
 But maybe there is a simpler explanation.
 Maybe the smartness and the craziness were not as separate as we think.
 Physics seems to us a promising thing to work on, and alchemy and theology obvious wastes of time.
 But that's because we know how things turned out.
 In Newton's day the three problems seemed roughly equally promising.
 No one knew yet what the payoff would be for inventing what we now call physics; if they had, more people would have been working on it.
 And alchemy and theology were still then in the category Marc Andreessen would describe as "huge, if true."

 Newton made three bets.
 One of them worked.
 But they were all risky.

 Our philosophy is: our money doesn't break after we give it to them, so their parts shouldn't break after they give them to us.

 I am the Jesus Christ of politics.
 I am a patient victim, I put up with everyone, I sacrifice myself for everyone.